-Our trade mark solicitors regularly assist clients with international trade mark applications before the EUIPO and WIPO, please click here to discuss your requirements further and for a no obligation quotation.
+There are various advantages to each approach, which depends on the circumstances surrounding the proposed application.
+Our intellectual property solicitors regularly assist clients with international trade mark applications before the WIPO, please click here to discuss your requirements further and for a no obligation quotation.

 Trade mark registrations in the EU are primarily governed by the EU Trade Mark Regulations 2017 (the "Regulations").
 Applications for an EU Trade mark are submitted the EUIPO which then considers that application alongside the Regulations and the absolute grounds for refusal contained therein.
 The most common absolute grounds that are invoked by the EUIPO are as follows:

 (a) signs which do not conform to the requirements of Article 4 of the Regulations, which requires that the trade mark: